elgarcito/solvd-1-block-homework-9/README.md

   This method applies only in this class and this method .For that reason, we use these functions

+The example of this implementation could be seen in the main method.

+The three custom lambda functions with generics are in the package funcinterfaces.
+These are:
+* ModifyAnyString: Retrieves a string
+* OperateInEmployeeList: Retrieves something when you operate into a List of employee
+* ResultAsInteger: Retrieves always an integer

-The example of this could be seen in the main method.
+The example of this implementation could be seen in the main method.

+The five Enums are in the package enumexamples and are:
+* PhoneNumbers, CurrencyExchange, BankAccounts, LowLevelPassword, ImportantEmails.Each one has fields, methods and blocks.

+The example of using the static function in each case could be seen in the main method.